@ScottWilliams Diversity Movement. Moveable or Immoveable?

 Good input bro.
 Thanks man.

-6. Micah Billingsley says:
+Micah Billingsley

 A good pastor friend of mine has begun to read this book.
 He also has started blogging about the content of Church Diversity.
 I am excited and eager to open Church Diversity.
 Thanks @ScottWilliams